 Watching the ducks swim and waddle about is great free outdoor entertainment.
 If you use a baby pool in the coop run that has a slide, some of the ducklings or ducks will spend hours hopping onto it and splashing down into the water – which is also very fun to watch.

 From this tutorial, I'm sure you have seen that raising ducks has a lot of benefits than raising chickens.
-Ducks are much cheaper to raise than chickens and ducks easily multiply as compared to chickens because they rarely fall sick or die and generally ducks lay more eggs than chickens.
+Ducks are much cheaper to raise than chickens and ducks easily multiply as compared to chickens because they rarely fall sick or die and, generally, ducks lay more eggs than chickens.
 Ducks also grow bigger than chickens, therefore a single duck is likely to feed more people than a single chicken.
-However, duck meat and ducks eggs are a bit difficult to sell in most countries as most people are used to chicken and chicken eggs, not ducks and their by-products.
+However, duck meat and duck eggs are a bit difficult to sell in most countries as most people are used to chicken meat and chicken eggs, not ducks and their by-products.